lupyuen/lupyuen.github.io/src/privilege.md

 _How to fix CONFIG_16550_REGINCR?_

-TODO
+We fix the NuttX Configuration in `make menuconfig`...

-We fix the NuttX Configuration: Device Drivers > Serial Driver Support > 16550 UART Chip support > Address increment between 16550 registers
+- Device Drivers > Serial Driver Support > 16550 UART Chip support > Address Increment Between 16550 Registers

 And change it from 1 to 4: [knsh64/defconfig](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64a/boards/risc-v/qemu-rv/rv-virt/configs/knsh64/defconfig#L11)